Experienced Venice DUI Lawyers

 Challenging the Test Results

 Many of the tests administered by police in determining whether you are intoxicated (for the purposes of a DUI) are not accurate, or are performed incorrectly, thus leading to improper and unreasonable results.
-For example, a failed breathalyzer test may seem like an impossible hurdle to overcome in your DUI defense, but if you can show that the officer did not properly calibrate the breathalyzer prior to testing you, then you can undermine the results and potentially escape liability.
+For example, a failed breathalyzer test may seem like an impossible hurdle to overcome in your DUI defense, but if your Venice DUI lawyers can show that the officer did not properly calibrate the breathalyzer prior to testing you, then you can undermine the results and potentially escape liability.

 Contact Fowler Law Group for Immediate Assistance from Experienced Venice DUI Lawyers

 Here at Fowler Law Group, our attorneys have extensive experience representing the interests of those who have been charged with criminal offenses throughout the state of Florida, including DUI violations.
 We understand just how frustrating and overwhelming the prospect of criminal litigation can be for the accused and are committed to helping our clients minimize or avoid liability by providing truly personalized legal advocacy.

 When it comes to dealing with a DUI, you will be best served by working with our Venice DUI lawyers early on.
-Your defense attorney will be able to identify witnesses, gather supportive evidence, and develop airtight arguments that can maximize the likelihood that you will secure a favorable result (whether through a negotiation with prosecutors or at trial).
+Your criminal defense attorney will be able to identify witnesses, gather supportive evidence, and develop airtight arguments that can maximize the likelihood that you will secure a favorable result (whether through a negotiation with prosecutors or at trial).

 What To Expect When Hiring Our Office